aosingh/json-flattener/README.md

 - Iterative Depth First Search (DFS) is used to flatten the JSON object.

 - The following JSON types are tested.
+    - boolean
+    - null
     - number
-    - true
-    - false
-    - null
     - object
+    - string

 - In the current implementation, if the JSON object has an array, the array will be skipped.